Tax-Saving Moves You Can Make Before Year-End

 From maximizing tax-advantaged savings accounts to donating to charity, here are strategic tax moves to consider before year-end.

-Tax Day may still be months away, but there are plenty of actions you can consider taking before then to help manage your tax bill.
-In fact, certain tasks should not—or in some cases cannot—wait until next year, lest you miss out on potentially important tax opportunities.
+Tax Day may still be months away, but there are plenty of tax-planning strategies you can consider before then to help manage your 2024 tax bill.
+In fact, certain tasks should not—or in some cases cannot—wait until next year, lest you miss out on potentially important tax-saving opportunities.

-Here are the top tasks to consider before December 31—and those you have until Tax Day on April 15, 2024, to accomplish.
+Here are the top strategies to consider before December 31—and those you can ponder until Tax Day.

-If you're age 73 or older, you generally must take minimum distributions from your tax-deferred retirement accounts by the end of the year.
+Generally, taxpayers age 73 or older must take minimum distributions from your tax-deferred retirement accounts by the end of the year.
+(Individuals who reached RMD age in 2024 have until April 1 to take their first distribution.)
 If you miss the deadline, you could be subject to a 25% penalty on the portion of your RMD you failed to withdraw.
+That said, if you're concerned your RMD income could push you into a higher income tax bracket, you can start planning now to potentially reduce RMDs next year and beyond.

-• Use Schwab's RMD calculator (schwab.com/rmdcalculator) to help determine how much you need to withdraw.
+Use Schwab's RMD calculator to help determine how much you need to withdraw.

-If your employer offers the option and you haven't maxed out your traditional 401(k), you can make after-tax contributions to a Roth 401(k) up to the $22,500 limit ($30,000 if age 50 or older)—minus whatever you might've contributed to your traditional 401(k)—before year-end.
+On the other hand, if you believe your tax rate will be higher during retirement, funding a Roth account could be a better strategy.
+If your employer offers the option and you haven't already maxed out your traditional 401(k), you can make after-tax contributions to a Roth 401(k) up to the $23,000 limit ($30,500 if age 50 or older), minus whatever you contributed to your traditional 401(k).

 Consider a Roth conversion